GHB: What Parents Need to Know

 What It Is:

-GHB (gamma hydroxybutyrate) is a depressant that is usually available in the form of a clear liquid.
+GHB (gamma hydroxybutyrate) is a depressant.
+It's usually available as a clear liquid.
 It is known as a designer drug because it is made (usually in home basement labs) for the purposes of getting high.

 Like Ecstasy, GHB is popular with club-goers and those who go to "rave" parties, including teens and young adults.
-When mixed with alcohol, the drug produces a depressant effect that can cause a person to become unconscious and black out.
-As a result, GHB is often referred to as the date rape drug.
+When mixed with alcohol, it has a depressant effect that can cause someone to black out.
+This is why GHB is often called the date rape drug.

 Liquid Ecstasy, G, Georgia homeboy, cups